microsoft/fluentui/packages/react-alert/Spec.md

 - _**Internal**_
 - _**DOM** - how the component will be rendered as HTML elements_

+TODO - Not sure what goes here

 ## Migration

 _Describe what will need to be done to upgrade from the existing implementations:_

 - _Migration from v8_
 - _Migration from v0_

+TODO - Do we need a migration path from Stardust's Alert component?

 ## Behaviors